salsita/prism/docs/README.md

   .toReducer();
 ```

-In the implementation we can re-use the effect for fetching GIF, which is already implemented.
-Topic is provided from Model and we also set `gifUrl` to `null` which will cause to display loading indicator in the UI.
+In the implementation we can re-use effect for fetching GIF, which has already been implemented.
+Topic is provided from Model and we also set `gifUrl` to `null` which will cause loading indicator to display in the UI.
 The application should now be fully implemented.

 ### Writing Unit Tests